National Parks in Namibia

 - ✗ Windhoek's Katutura township at night (without a guide)

-- ✗ Isolated areas after dark
+- ✗ Isolated areas after dark in any city

 Safety Tips